 - Always make the owner ride the horse first.
 If they have a representative rider find out why.
 The answer would want to be a good one.

-- Do not buy for looks or because mother loves it.
+- Do not buy for looks or because your mother loves it.
 There are heaps of mothers out there who want to ride through their daughters and they buy what they always dreamed of.

 - Learner Rider Horses are often ugly and are rarely pretty.
 Just because a horse is pleasant to the eye doesn’t mean it goes well.
 You can upgrade next time.

-- Never buy because of registration papers, show ribbons or breeding.
+- Never buy because of registration papers, show ribbons, or breeding.
 None of these have anything to do with how the horse goes.

 - Buy the size of horse that fits you or can carry your weight.
 Taller horses are often just as quiet or quieter than small ones.
 They also move slower when they zig and zag.
 They are also more comfortable to ride.
 I find that you hit the ground just as hard or harder of the small ones than the big ones.
 You have more time to set yourself for the landing off the bigger horses.

-- If you are on the heavy side, you must buy the horse that can carry your weight.
+- If you are on the heavy side, you must buy a horse that can carry your weight.
 I weigh 85 kg but ride lighter than a 50kg leaner rider.
 It’s all about balance.
 You need the build of horse that can comfortably carry you and the type of saddle that will accommodate your backside.

 - The larger your backside the larger the saddle and the thicker the saddle blankets you will require.

-- Weight carrying horses are generally X-bred horses and not Thoroughbreds or Arabs.
+- Weight-carrying horses are generally X-bred horses and not Thoroughbreds or Arabs.
 They also should have short backs if possible.
 If you give your horse a sore back, you must rest it for a minimum of a week and test it before riding.
-If you are over weight, go on a diet, I do.
+If you are overweight, go on a diet, I do.

 The best source of horses is out of the major newspapers or the Internet.
 Normally private sales.
 The best horses a normally passed from hand to hand through word of mouth and never reach the newspapers etc. Pony Club does this a lot.
 If you have an Instructor (accredited), ask them.
 They are often told about them.